DeQuasar/Quasar-Gulp/README.md

 ##### HTML File Location

-> This is the location of the entry point for the browser-sync gulp plugin.
+> This is the location of the entry point for the BrowserSync gulp plugin.

 ```javascript
 const htmlLocation = '.';